Whether its from a lack of proper gear, or just laziness…

 - It uses a 5 pin XLR output, and an included dual 3 pin XLR Y-cable.

 This means, unlike AT2022, it provides a balanced stereo signal that can be easily used in the studio with any standard mic pre.

-With its great combination of versatility, affordability, and Rode quality, the NT4 is easily my #1 overall pick on this list.
+With its great combination of versatility, affordability, and Rode quality, the NT4 is easily my #1 overall pick for best stereo condenser mic on this list.

 3. Audio Technica Pro24